wp-persian/wp-jalali/readme.txt

 1. Extract the downloaded archive into `wp-jalali` folder.
 If you downloaded the .zip archive it **contains** the `wp-jalali` folder.
 2. Upload `wp-jalali` to the `/wp-content/plugins/` directory of your wordpress installation.
-3. If you are using older versions of this plug-in, you must deactivate first through the 'Plugins' menu in Wordpress admin.
+3. If you are using older versions of this plug-in, you must deactivate it first through the 'Plugins' menu in Wordpress admin.
 4. Activate the plug-in through the 'Plugins' menu in Wordpress admin.

 == Frequently Asked Questions ==